boisgera/document-sandbox/README.md

   - The [git](https://git-scm.com/) version control system,

-  - A text editor or IDE like [Visual Studio Code](https://code.visualstudio.com/),
+  - A text editor, file explorer, terminal (bash), etc. or an an IDE like [Visual Studio Code](https://code.visualstudio.com/) that packages these things for you,

   - The [conda](https://conda.io/en/latest/) package & environment manager.